11 High-Ceiling Decorating Ideas For Your Home

 4. Dazzle with mirrors

-Using mirrors on tall walls is one of the best strategies you can use to amplify light in your large room, and they can create the illusion of a larger space.
+Using mirrors is one of the best living room high ceiling wall décor ideas on tall walls you can use to amplify light in your large room, and they can create the illusion of a larger space.
 They work best when placed up high to collect and reflect as much light as possible.
 Besides the large windows and the impressive light fixture, mirrors add a little more charm to your elegant setup.

 5. Play with architectural details